Much like an airplane, many commercial trucks have electronic on-board

 The Womac Law Firm has helped

-personal injury clients for over 30 years and knows how to handle truck accident claims.
+personal injury clients for 38 years and knows how to handle truck accident claims.

 If you have any questions regarding your accident, call 504.470.3935 today